Exposed (Kristinia DeBarge album): Promotion

 Aside from network appearances, DeBarge also opened up for pop singer Britney Spears, during her 2009 world tour, The Circus Starring: Britney Spears.
-Before starting the tour, DeBarge stated "Joining Britney Spears for her Circus tour will be an amazing and surreal experience for me," she said in a statement posted on Spears' site.
+Before starting the tour, DeBarge stated "Joining Britney Spears for her Circus tour will be an amazing and surreal experience for me," she said posted on Spears' site.
 "I have been dreaming of an opportunity like this forever, and can't wait."
 During the shows (DeBarge opened up for all of the North American shows) DeBarge performed "Goodbye", along with "Sabotage" and "Future Love".
 Debarge also appeared on Hollywood's Moofaces Tv during live show on Aug 4, 2009.

 Singles

 "Goodbye" was released digitally on April 7, 2009, and was released for airplay on April 28.
 The single was met with generally positive reception upon its release.
 Goodbye was also met with commercial success in the US as well as in the international music market.
 In the United States, the single debuted at number 75 on the Billboard Hot 100 singles chart, and later reached a peak of number 15 on the chart.
 The song was also a hit on the Dance Music charts in the US, where it reached a peak of No. 3 on the Billboard Hot Dance Club Play singles chart.
 Goodbye later went on to peak at number 90 on the Hot 100 Year End Chart.
 Outside of the US, the single performed moderately well.
 In Australia, the single failed to impact the main singles chart.
 However, it did reach a height of 16 on the Hitseekers chart, as well as number 41 on the Australian Airplay singles chart.
 In Sweden, the single rose to a peak of 26 on the official singles chart.
 The single was also a success in Canada, where it reached a peak of number 15 on the Canadian Hot 100.
 Initially, the second single from the album was set to be a double A-side release of "Sabotage" and "Future Love".
 However, plans for this were scrapped, and "Sabotage" would go on to be the second single from the album.

 "Sabotage" was released as the second single from Exposed on August 18, 2009.
 A music video was released to promote the song on August 19, 2009.
 The single was met with positive reviews from critics, but commercially the single suffered, mostly due to lack of promotion.
 "Sabotage" is considered a commercial failure, as it failed to chart on any chart worldwide.
 The song did not receive a release in the United Kingdom.
-"Future Love" was released as the third US single on November 10, and as the second single in the UK on November 2, 2009.
+"Future Love" was released as the third US single"Kristinia Debarge – Future Love – Music Charts". αCharts.us. on November 10, and as the second single in the UK on November 2, 2009.
 A remix has been made featuring rapper Pitbull, and the song has charted at number 25 on the Bubbling Under Hot 100 in the US.